TrueFit/GildedRose/README.md

 ## The Solution

+The technologies I chose to implement this project were Java, Spring Boot, JUnit, H2 (database) and Angular.
+I am also using Groovy to perform quality calculations at runtime.

-This section explains my solution to this project, how it is tested and how to run it.
+The following sections explain the design (high-level) of my solution, how it is tested and how to run it.

 ### Design
 In order to accommodate the likely need to support multiple instances of the same item, and to provide normalization of the persisted items, the following database schema was used.